wizmariefa/csci305-ruby-lab/README.md

 20. Share your favorite song title that you have found.

 # Troubleshooting
-This lab requires an independent study of one of the three languages specified: Ruby, Go, or Python.
+This lab requires an independent study of the Ruby language.
 You are encouraged to use any web tutorials and resources to learn this language.
-Given the size of the class, I will not be able to debug your code for you.
-Please do not send panicked emails requesting I fix your bug for you.
-Allow yourself plenty of time, and use patience, perseverance, and the internet to debug your code.
+Given the size of the class, I will not be able to debug your code for you. **Please do not send panicked emails requesting I fix your bug for you.
+Allow yourself plenty of time, and use patience, perseverance, and the internet to debug your code.**

 # Lab Questions
+These questions should be answered in the questions.txt file.

 21. Name something you like about Ruby.
 Explain.
 22. Name something you dislike about Ruby.
 Explain.
 23. Did you enjoy this lab?
-Which aspects dis you like and/or dislike?
+Which aspects did you like and/or dislike?
 24. Approximately how many hours did you spend on this lab?
 25. Do you think you would use Ruby again?
 For which type(s) of project(s)?

 # Submission

-Each student will complete and submit this assignment individually or in a two-person team.
+Each student will complete and submit this assignment individually.
 Do not consult with others.
 However, you are encouraged to use the internet to learn any aspect of Ruby you need to complete the assignment, but not to answer the questions asked in this lab.

 Comment your program heavily.
 Intelligent comments and a clean, readable formatting of your code accounts for 20% of your grade.

-Save the final version of your program and zip the source code into a file named `[lastname]_[firstname].ruby_lab.zip`.
-Type your lab questions in plain text as `[lastname]_[firstname].ruby_lab.txt`.
-Include your name in the text file.
+Save the final version of your program and construct a zip file containing **ONLY** the following items:

-We must be able to run your program from the command line with no arguments.
+* ruby_lab.rb
+* lab_quest_1_5_output.txt
+* lab_quest_6_9_output.txt
+* lab_quest_11_13_output.txt
+* questions.txt

+ **Note, I will only accept plain text files for your answers.
+The submission of PDF, Word, Images, or anything other format except plain text will recevie zero credit.**